saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 ADDWIDGET "CHOICE" "Title" "Description" "MY_CHOICE"  "CHOICE 1" "CHOICE 2" "CHOICE 3"
 ```

-will display a widget with the specified title and description (the description is displayed in the scroll bar), and will set the variable MY_CHOICE to "0", "1", or "2" depending of the user choice.
+will display a widget with the specified title and description (the description is displayed in the scroll bar), and will set the variable MY_CHOICE to "0", "1", or "2" depending of the user choice. `CHOICE 1` will be 0 when `$MY_CHOICE$` is recalled. `COICE 2` will be 1 and so forth.

 ### CALL